skipallmighty/Blogtaculous/README.md

 14. Go have fun.
 15. Make your tmp directory writable with `sudo chmod -R 777 app/tmp`
 16. Make your cache directory writable with `sudo chmod -R 777 Cache /cake/lib/Cake/Config`
+17. Delete the contents (but not the file) of the default apache conf `/etc/apache2/sites-available/000-default.conf/`